 CATHERINE YOUNG

-CATHERINE YOUNG worked as a national park ranger, farmer, educator, and mother before putting her heart into her writing.
-She earned an MFA in Creative Writing at the University of British Columbia, and holds degrees in Geography, Environmental Science, and Education from the University of Wisconsin-Madison.
-Catherine is author of the memoir of place Black Diamonds: A Childhood Colored by Coal and the ecopoetry collection Geosmin.
+CATHERINE YOUNG is a disabled writer, ecologist, and songcrafter whose work is infused with a keen sense of place.
+She is author of the literary memoir Black Diamonds: A Childhood Colored by Coal (Torrey House Press), the eco-poetry collection Geosmin (Midwest Book Awards Silver Medal winner), and her prose and poetry is published nationally and internationally.
+She worked as a national park ranger, farmer, educator, and mother before putting her heart into her writing.
+She earned an MFA in creative writing at the University of British Columbia and holds degrees in geography, environmental science, and education.
 She deeply believes in the use of story and art as tools for transforming the world, and she holds concern for water.
-Rooted in farmlife, Catherine writes with a keen sense of place and lives with her family in the Driftless region of Wisconsin.
+Rooted in farm life, Catherine writes with a keen sense of place and lives with her family in the ancient unglaciated Driftless Area of Wisconsin.

 BOOKS BY THE AUTHOR